Made in Heaven: Background and recording

-After Mercury's death, the band returned to the studio in 1993 to begin work finishing the tracks.
+After Mercury's death, the band returned to the studio in 1993 to begin work on finishing the tracks.
 May has described in interviews that Taylor and Deacon had begun some work in 1992, while May was on tour promoting his Back to the Light album.
 Upon his return in 1993, May felt they were not on the right path with the music and they more or less started from scratch with the three of them working together with producer David Richards.

 With less than an album's worth to work with, the band decided to revisit previously recorded material.
 The band did not discuss whether Mercury had any input before his death regarding which songs might be considered.
 The idea was to take existing songs on which Mercury sang and rework them as Queen songs.

 In 2013, Brian May said about the album "[Made in Heaven] was possibly the best Queen album we ever made.
 It has so much beauty in it.
 It was a long, long process, painstakingly put together.
 A real labour of love."

 Songs

 "It's a Beautiful Day"

 Years before Mercury started recording solo material, he created a sound clip of himself experimenting on the piano at Musicland Studios in Munich in 1980 during the sessions of The Game.
 Later, for the use of this album, the song was extended to two minutes and 32 seconds.
 The more classical section, without Mercury's improvisation, was put together by John Deacon.
-Near the end, a short orchestral sample from the coda of 'La Calinda' by English composer Frederick Delius can clearly be heard.
+Near the end, a short orchestral sample from the coda of "La Calinda" by English composer Frederick Delius can clearly be heard.

 "Made in Heaven"

 Originally from Mercury's Mr. Bad Guy, this song, along with the other Mercury solo track "I Was Born to Love You", was reworked to a "Queen sound" and Mercury's original vocals were placed over the new music.
-In an interview with Far Out, May called the song one of his favourite Queen tracks."
+In an interview with Far Out, May called the song one of his favourite Queen tracks.

 "Let Me Live"

 "Let Me Live" is a rock ballad, which features a rare sharing of the vocals between Mercury, May, and Taylor.
 This track was originally recorded with Rod Stewart during sessions for the 1984 album The Works.
 Once finished in 1995 for Made in Heaven, Queen made one 11th-hour change to the song to avoid legal action.
 Part of the backing vocals featured lyrics too closely resembling Erma Franklin's "Piece of My Heart".
-The potentially problematic bit was mixed out and the track was released.
+The potentially problematic section was mixed out and the track was released.
 Promo cassettes from the US feature the unaltered backing track.
 Early Mexican and Dutch CD pressings are reported to have this alternate version as well.